ClickHouse/clickhouse-docs/docs/en/cloud/security/cloud-authentication.md

    If you lost your MFA device or deleted your token, follow these steps to recover and create a new token:
    1. Go to https://console.clickhouse.cloud
-   2. Enter your email address and click Continue
+   2. Enter your credentials and click Continue
-   3. Enter your password and click Continue
-   4. On the Multi-factor authentication screen click Cancel
+   3. On the Multi-factor authentication screen click Cancel
-   5. Click Recovery code
+   4. Click Recovery code
-   6. Enter the code and press Continue
+   5. Enter the code and press Continue
-   7. Copy the new recovery code and store it somewhere safe
+   6. Copy the new recovery code and store it somewhere safe
-   8. Click the box next to `I have safely recorded this code` and click continue
+   7. Click the box next to `I have safely recorded this code` and click continue
-   9. Once signed in, go to your profile in the upper left
+   8. Once signed in, go to your profile in the upper left
-   10. Click on security in the upper left
+   9. Click on security in the upper left
-   11. Click the trash can icon next to Authenticator app to remove your old authenticator
+   10. Click the trash can icon next to Authenticator app to remove your old authenticator
-   12. Click Remove authenticator app
+   11. Click Remove authenticator app
-   13. When prompted for your Multi-factor authentication, click Cancel
+   12. When prompted for your Multi-factor authentication, click Cancel
-   14. Click Recovery code
+   13. Click Recovery code
-   15. Enter your recovery code (this is the new code generated in step 7) and click Continue
+   14. Enter your recovery code (this is the new code generated in step 7) and click Continue
-   16. Copy the new recovery code and store it somewhere safe - this is a fail safe in case you leave the screen during the removal process
+   15. Copy the new recovery code and store it somewhere safe - this is a fail safe in case you leave the screen during the removal process
-   17. Click the box next to `I have safely recorded this code` and click Continue
+   16. Click the box next to `I have safely recorded this code` and click Continue
-   18. Follow the process above to set up a new MFA factor
+   17. Follow the process above to set up a new MFA factor

 </details>
 <details>